Radiation Therapy for Prostate Cancer

 Due to the precision targeting of IGRT on the prostate, the radiation dose can be increased without risking damage to normal surrounding tissues.

 IGRT is delivered on a Varian Trilogy, a sophisticated, state-of-the-art linear accelerator equipped with an on-board imager.
-IGRT is standard for all patients receiving radiotherapy at UC San Diego Moores Cancer Center, whether they are receiving radiotherapy as a primary therapy or in combination with other treatment, such as surgery or hormone therapy.
+IGRT is standard for all patients receiving radiotherapy at UC San Diego Health, whether they are receiving radiotherapy as a primary therapy or in combination with other treatment, such as surgery or hormone therapy.

 Brachytherapy, or internal radiation therapy, involves implanting dozens of tiny radioactive seeds in the cancerous prostate.
 The seeds release radiation for weeks or months, after which they are no longer radioactive.
 The radiation in the seeds can't be aimed as accurately as external beams, but are less likely to damage normal tissue.
 Once the seeds have lost their radioactivity, they become harmless and can stay in place indefinitely.